drewvolz/audio-to-midi/README.md

 ## Using a Virtual MIDI Port to Connect to MuseScore or Other MIDI Software

-To send MIDI notes from your voice to any MIDI-compatible software (like MuseScore, GarageBand, Logic, Ableton, etc.), you need to set up a **virtual MIDI port**.
+To send MIDI notes from your audio to any MIDI-compatible software (like MuseScore, GarageBand, Logic, Ableton, etc.), you need to set up a **virtual MIDI port**.
 This lets your app act like a MIDI keyboard for other programs.

 ### macOS: IAC Driver